bz866/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Implementation of data structures and algorithms in Python and C/C++ from scratch
+Implementation of data structures and algorithms in Python , C/C++, Java from scratch

 # Goal
 - Personal practice